txdypeng2013/whisperIM/README.md

 # whisperIM
-talk to friend whisper, no save histroy, no keywords filter or limit, make the true private.
+talk to friend whisper, don't save histroy, no keywords filter or limit, make the true private.